Top 5 Things to See in Becharof National Wildlife Refuge

 3. The Gas Rocks & Ukinrek Maars

-Very near to the Peulik Volcano are the Gas Rocks, emerging from the edge of Becharof Lake.
+Very near the Peulik Volcano are the Gas Rocks, emerging from the edge of Becharof Lake.
 Around the Rocks are bubbling torrents of carbon dioxide, easily visible on calm days, leaking up from deep cracks in the bedrock.

 Between the Gas Rocks and Mt.
 Peulik lie two unusual craters: the Ukinrek Maars.
 Maars form when groundwater meets a hot spot in the earth and causes a steam eruption.
 For 11 days in 1977, plumes of steam and ash rose high over the Refuge.
 Today, the craters have cooled, leaving distinctive landmarks in a geologically active landscape.